RobeDevOps/ansible-docker-user/README.md

 Requirements
 ===============
-For Ubuntu 18-04 LTS - Bionic, python needs to be installed before start using ansible.
+For the ubuntu distributions python needs to be installed before start using ansible
+* Ubuntu 18-04 LTS - Bionic
+* Ubuntu 16-04 LTS - Xenial

 ```
 apt install python -y